Musicals101.com

 Librettist

 b.
-May 30, 1912 (New York City)
+May 30, 1912 (New York City) - Oct.
+24, 2010 (NYC)

-After contributing to various revues, Stein wrote the libretto for Plain and Fancy (1955), Mr. Wonderful (1956), and the less successful The Body Beautiful (1958) and Juno (1959).
-His luck took a decided turn with Take Me Along (1959), a successful adaptation of O'Neill's Ah Wilderness.
-His book for Fiddler On the Roof (1964) was a true masterpiece, earning the Tony and traveling the world in countless productions and translations.
+Stein's book for Fiddler On the Roof (1964) was a dramatic masterpiece, earning him two Tony Awards and traveling the world in countless productions and translations.
 Stein had continued success with the libretti for Zorba (1968) and the revival of Irene (1973).
-His later works were plagued with poor reviews and brief runs, including So Long, 174th Street (1976), The Baker's Wife (1976), King of Hearts (1978), Carmelina (1979) and Rags (1986) all faded quickly.
+His later works were plagued with poor reviews and brief runs, including a musical version of Enter Laughing called So Long, 174th Street (1976), King of Hearts (1978), Carmelina (1979) and Rags (1986) all faded quickly.
+Although The Baker's Wife (1976) closed out of town, it later received a much-praised studio recording, succeeded in London and has enjoyed an afterlife in regional productions.
+Enter Laughing: The Musical (Stein's revised version of So Long 174th Street) won fresh praise off-Broadway in 2009.
+He remained active until his death at age 98 due to complications from a fall.

 Stuart, Leslie